 1.2 Trastuzumab-hyaluronidase injection

-The decision for each individual for whether intravenous or subcutaneous administration would be suitable depends on the ability to receive treatments at home, the local support that is available and whether other intravenous treatments are included in their treatment plan.
+Whether intravenous or subcutaneous administration would be suitable for an individual depends on the ability to receive treatments at home, the local support that is available and whether other intravenous treatments are included in their treatment plan.
 If receiving other intravenous treatments, having HER2 at home would not save a significant time in hospital, one of the main benefits of the subcutaneous injection11.

 1.3 Pertuzumab (Perjeta®)